samsung-cnct/k2/README.md

 [![Docker Repository on Quay](https://quay.io/repository/samsung_cnct/k2/status "Docker Repository on Quay")](https://quay.io/repository/samsung_cnct/k2)

-Please use [k2cli](https://github.com/samsung-cnct/k2cli), the intended user interface to kraken-lib.
+Please use [kraken](https://github.com/samsung-cnct/k2cli), the intended user interface to kraken-lib.
 The following instructions are intended for developers working on kraken-lib.

 ## What is kraken-lib?
 kraken-lib is an orchestration and cluster-level management system for [Kubernetes](https://kubernetes.io) that creates a production-scale Kubernetes cluster on a range of platforms using default settings.
-This can be especially useful if you are getting started and don't need a high-availabilty, production-level cluster immediately.
 When you're ready to optimize your cluster for your own environment and use case, you can deploy with kraken-lib's rich set of configurable options.

 We (Samsung CNCT) built this tool to aid in our own research into high performance and reliability for the Kubernetes control plane.
-Realizing this would be a useful tool for the public at large, we released it as [kraken](https://github.com/samsung-cnct/kraken) *in mid 2016*.
+Realizing this would be a useful tool for the public at large, we released it as [kraken](https://github.com/samsung-cnct/kraken) (now kraken-v1) in mid 2016.
 This first release was great, but we had developed it quickly and just for research.
 After using it ourselves for almost a year and identifying some pain points, we deemed it best to build anew, bringing the best parts forward.
 Thus sprouted kraken-lib our second release.

-It continues to use Ansible and Terraform because of the flexible and powerful abstractions these tools provide at the right layers. kraken-lib provides the same functionality as kraken but with much cleaner internal abstractions.
+It continues to use Ansible and Terraform because of the flexible and powerful abstractions these tools provide at the right layers. kraken-lib provides the same functionality as kraken-v1 but with much cleaner internal abstractions.
 This more easily facilitates external and internal contributions.
 It also enables us to quickly improve and evolve with the Kubernetes ecosystem as a whole.

 ## Who and What is it For?
 kraken-lib is targeted at operations teams who support Kubernetes, a practice becoming known as "ClusterOps."
 It provides a single interface where ClusterOps teams can manage Kubernetes clusters across all environments.